faqs

 I am a Licensed Clinical Mental Health Counselor in North Carolina (license # 16904) and a Licensed Professional Counselor in South Carolina (license # 11748).
 I am also a Registered Out-of-State Telehealth Mental Health Counselor in the state of Florida (Registration# TPMC7227; https://flhealthsource.gov/telehealth/).

 My advanced training has focused on experiential dynamic therapy, specifically Intensive Short-Term Dynamic Psychotherapy (ISTDP).
 I have attended more than a half dozen five day retreats/trainings with Lawson Sachter, using self-inquiry meditation methods to deepen the practice of ISTDP and to increase my focus and capacity for this intense and challenging work.
 Lawson has also been a close mentor and supervisor beginning in 2014.
-I have engaged in regular ISTDP-focused one-on-one training and supervision with Dr. Joseph Cooper since 2021.
-I am currently in the second year of a three-year ISTDP Core Training with Dr. Maurice Joseph.
+I have engaged in regular ISTDP-focused one-on-one training and supervision with Dr. Joseph Cooper since 2021 and with Dr. Deborah Pollack since 2025.
+I engage in regular supervision and professional development as a normal part of my practice.

 I have been practicing intensive inquiry-based meditation since 2010 and have been in formal Zen Buddhist training since 2015, including 25+ week-long silent retreats.
 In 2023, I was ordained as a Zen Buddhist priest.
 I do not bring religion into sessions, but I believe the intensity, focus, and discipline of this training has a profound impact on my way of being with people, as does the Buddhist worldview that people are essentially wise and compassionate.